 Controlling Powdery Mildew With Baking Soda

 Baking soda has long been used as an inexpensive control for powdery mildew on plants.
 Unfortunately, baking soda fungicide is most effective as a preventative, offering only minimal benefits after your plants have become infected.
-If you know which plants are susceptible, spraying them weekly with the baking soda recipes, during humid or damp weather, can greatly reduce the incidence of powdery mildew in your garden.
+If you know which plants are susceptible, spraying them weekly with the baking soda recipe, during humid or damp weather, can greatly reduce the incidence of powdery mildew in your garden.

 - 1 tablespoon of baking soda